 Swipe rather than type, or go old school with the classic keyboard layout.
 Developers can format keyboards for use within their own apps.
 And now that new keyboards are available, you can choose your favorite input method or layout systemwide.

 When using a physical keyboard, you can turn on Sticky Keys to combine your keystrokes, allowing you to press one key at a time instead of pressing them together.
 Or use Slow Keys to adjust the amount of time between when a key is pressed and when it is activated — so your device only processes the keystrokes you mean to make.

 For some students, navigating the web can be a sensory overload.
 Safari Reader reduces the visual clutter on a web page by removing distractions.
-It strips away ads, buttons and navigation bars, allowing you to focus on just the content you want.
-And Safari Reader works with Speak Selection and VoiceOver to provide auditory reinforcement of what you’re seeing.
+It strips away ads, buttons, and navigation bars, allowing you to focus on just the content you want.
+And Safari Reader works with Speak Selection and VoiceOver, to provide auditory reinforcement for what you're seeing.

-People with speech impairments can also benefit from iOS features.
-FaceTime lets you communicate visually, whether you use sign language, gestures or facial expressions. iMessage lets you chat with others via text.
+People with speech impairments can also benefit from iOS features. iMessage lets you chat with others via text.
 And Speak Selection helps with speech development by speaking the words you’re reading.
-Or you can compose your own text and have your iPhone, iPad or iPod touch speak for you.
+Or you can compose your own text and have your iPhone, iPad, or iPod touch speak for you.
 There are also over 100 third-party speech apps that can turn your iOS device into a powerful augmentative communication device.
 Learn more about third-party apps